-Leguminous crops, or grain legumes, are a group of agricultural cultivated plants belonging to the legume family (Fabaceae).
+Leguminous crops, or grain legumes, often identified as pulse crops, are a group of agricultural cultivated plants belonging to the legume family (Fabaceae).

 - lens (lentils);